Grimoire & Poe

 Pg.
 228 // Lou purposefully pissing off Reid is amazing; I could do without his love and obsession for another woman.
 I wonder how Celie’s character arc will go since this isn’t a polygamous romance.
 Or is it?…

 Lou’s entire existence and purpose being a human sacrifice is craaazy.
-Imagine being doated on your entire life just because you were planned to die by a certain age.
+Imagine being doomed for your entire life just because you were planned to die by a certain age.
 BAHNANAS!

 Anywho, I’m diving back in…

 Serpent & Dove turned my heart into Humpty Dumpty and then kissed my forehead before it ended.
 The plot captivated me, the love engulfed me, and Lou’s trauma shattered me.
-I’ve been on such a Witch and Hunter trope binge lately and this one hit deeper than when I read Heartless Hunter.
-Mahurin followed the history of the Salem Witch Trials as the main inspiration, only difference was that the women they were burning were true witches.
-Mahurin was able to perfectly and beautifully capture the misogyny and hypocrisy of the Church; especially how they villainized and blamed women for their lack of self-control when it comes to carnal desires and urges.
+I’ve been on such a Witch and Hunter trope binge lately, and this one hit deeper than when I read Heartless Hunter.
+Mahurin followed the history of the Salem Witch Trials as the main inspiration; the only difference was that the women they were burning were true witches.
+Mahurin was able to perfectly and beautifully capture the misogyny and hypocrisy of the Church, especially how they villainized and blamed women for their lack of self-control when it comes to carnal desires and urges.

 Lou’s character arc was unquestionably painful and heartwrenching.
-Her childhood trauma and deep-rooted need to be loved and accepted by those she loved was shattering as was her entire life’s purpose.
-To find out that you were only conceived to be sacrificed is earth-shattering and I about cried while reading that scene.
+Her childhood trauma and deep-rooted need to be loved and accepted by those she loved were shattering, as was her entire life’s purpose.
+To find out that you were only conceived to be sacrificed is earth-shattering, and I about cried while reading that scene.
 I loved and hated Reid; I loved his development as a character and the way he immediately began to protect Lou regardless of his disdain for her.
-I hated how close-minded he could be, I know it comes with being a soldier of God but it’s so hypocritical.
+I hated how close-minded he could be.
+I know it comes with being a soldier of God, but it’s so hypocritical.
 I am glad he came to his senses and saw the Church for what it was.
 Bigoted and bloodthirsty.

 Leave a comment